MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 Clients create and sign transactions.
 Kernel nodes validate transactions, propose snapshots, participate in collective signing, persist the graph, and serve synchronization and RPC requests.
 A node may also operate as a relayer for nodes that do not accept inbound connections.

 Consensus membership is ledger-managed rather than open per message.
 Genesis establishes the first accepted nodes.
-Later membership changes use special pledge, accept, cancel, and remove transactions that themselves pass through consensus.
+Later membership changes use special pledge, accept, and remove transactions that themselves pass through consensus.
 An address used as a node signer determines the network-scoped node identifier; a separate payee address separates consensus authority from reward ownership.

 ### 2.2 Assumptions